The Documentary Film Project

 __________________________________

-Jeffrey Bland, Ph.D. on the human genome,and food- the frontier of nutrition
+Jeffrey Bland, Ph.D. on the human genome, "functional medicine" and the frontiers of nutrition

 Vandana Shiva- saving farmers- worldwide